-- a) An initial application fee is payable on application by the requesting party (if any) of £50,000. - b) Recovery of the remaining costs will be spread across large UK airport operators, which will vary dependent on the final outcome of whether the airport operator subject to the investigation is found to meet the market power test; - 75% costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator meets the market power test, with the other 25% spread evenly across other large UK airport operators - 25% of the costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator does not meet the market power test, with the remaining 75% spread evenly across other large UK airport operators. - c) The CAA defines large airports as airports serving more than 5 million passengers per annum. - d) Large UK airports will be assessed in proportion to their passenger volumes from FY19/20 to determine charges for FY21/22 and it is intended for future years, we will use prior years as the basis. - e) Initial cost recovery will be at a 50:50 split between the airport that is the subject of the MPD and remaining large UK airport operators as work progresses, to be invoiced in arrears based on actual costs incurred.
+- a) An initial application fee is payable on application by the requesting party (if any) of £51,500. - b) Recovery of the remaining costs will be spread across large UK airport operators, which will vary dependent on the final outcome of whether the airport operator subject to the investigation is found to meet the market power test; - 75% costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator meets the market power test, with the other 25% spread evenly across other large UK airport operators - 25% of the costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator does not meet the market power test, with the remaining 75% spread evenly across other large UK airport operators. - c) The CAA defines large airports as airports serving more than 5 million passengers per annum. - d) Large UK airports will be assessed in proportion to their passenger volumes from prior years to determine charges for the current financial year.
+If the passenger volumes in prior years have been significantly impacted by events so as to make the passenger volumes in that given year an unreliable basis on which to set an appropriate charge, the CAA will consider the most recent year of data which represents a reasonable estimate for the current financial year, or will arrive at an estimated passenger volume level which represents a fair charge for the current financial year.

+e) Initial cost recovery will be at a 50:50 split between the airport that is the subject of the MPD and remaining large UK airport operators as work progresses, to be invoiced in arrears based on actual costs incurred.
 Upon completion of work and once a determination has been made as to whether the airport in question meets the market power test, invoices and credit notes will be raised accordingly to align charges with the split outlined above.